hazelcast/hazelcast-python-client/docs/using_python_client_with_hazelcast_imdg.rst

 performance is high since they run in parallel for each partition and are highly optimized for speed and low memory consumption.

-These aggregators are used with the ``map.aggregate`` function, which takes an optional predicate argument.
+These projections are used with the ``map.project`` function, which takes an optional predicate argument.

 See the following example.